Emmanuelson321/ShopSmartInc_websiteAnalysis/README.md

 **Traffic Trends**

-From March 19 to March 29, the customer visits were relatively stable.
+From March 19 to March 29, customer visits were relatively stable.
 However, there was a notable increase in traffic on March 30, a Saturday, indicating that weekends, particularly Saturdays, are peak days for website traffic and customer engagement.

 **Site Interactions and Customer Behavior**